yunuserenguzel/AGPushNote/README.md

 ==========

 Custom view for easily displaying in-app push notification that feels like default iOS banners.
+This is an edited version of AGPushNoteView.
+I used this version for Which'z App.
+Below the example how we used it.
+There are some significant changes:

+* PushNote model class is added.
+It has 3 properties: message, iconImageName and userInfo.
+* Since, this could mainly be used for showing remote push notifications in the app, in this way you can pass the userInfo which you gained from AppDelegate.
+* UI is changed.
+* Added bounce effect for showing.
+* Added iPhone 6 and iPhone 6 + support.

 <img src="https://github.com/avielg/AGPushNote/blob/master/Resources/push_ex.png?raw=true" height="50%">

 * Will look like iOS7 on iOS7 and will (try to) look like iOS6 on iOS6.
 * Both block and protocol ways are available to control the action of tapping the message and showing/dismissing the view.
-* Automatic handling for more than 1 push - Try calling `showWithNotificationMessage:` repeatedly to see how this works (Shown in the example app).
+* Automatic handling for more than 1 push - Try calling `showNotification:` repeatedly to see how this works (Shown in the example app).
 * Action block for tapping the message can be changed at any time - even after the view is already on screen!
 (Use `setMessageAction:` to set it).
 * Optionaly hide the view after X seconds (Default is 5), remove comment in code the make this work...